 - Follicular is all about anaerobic exercise, high-intensity, sprinting, and hitting new PR’s.

-- Ovulatory is when hormones begin to shift so aim to change the intensity of your exercise to high to low/moderate intensity.
+- Ovulatory is when hormones begin to shift, so aim to change your exercise’s intensity to high to low/moderate intensity.

 - Luteal is all about low-intensity anaerobic exercise, steady-state cardio, swimming, yoga, tai chi, and active recovery.